pallets/flask/docs/patterns/fileuploads.rst

 .. versionadded:: 0.6

 So how exactly does Flask handle uploads?
-Well it will store them in the webserver's memory if the files are reasonable small otherwise in a temporary location (as returned by :func:`tempfile.gettempdir`).
+Well it will store them in the webserver's memory if the files are reasonably small, otherwise in a temporary location (as returned by :func:`tempfile.gettempdir`).
 But how do you specify the maximum file size after which an upload is aborted?
-By default Flask will happily accept file uploads to an unlimited amount of memory, but you can limit that by setting the ``MAX_CONTENT_LENGTH`` config key::
+By default Flask will happily accept file uploads with an unlimited amount of memory, but you can limit that by setting the ``MAX_CONTENT_LENGTH`` config key::